 You have plenty of time to be completely comfortable with this required paperwork.
 You're completely confident when you fill out your taxes each year, right?
 And, sadly, this is no different.
 They need a new form every year.
 Every.
 Single.
 Year.

-Find out more about filling out the FAFSA in my free ebook!
-My ebook, Need Based Scholarships; FAFSA Information and Tips for Busy Parents, is free September 1-5, 2018.
-And, since the FAFSA should be filled out as soon as October 1 each year, there's no better time to get your free copy!
+Find out more about filling out the FAFSA in my free ebook, Need Based Scholarships; FAFSA Information and Tips for Busy Parents.
+The FAFSA should be filled out as soon as October 1 each year, there's no better time to get your free copy!
 Download it here.